cfpdx-401JS-spring-2017/first-submit/LAB.md

 1. Submit PR Url and:
   * reflection (what happened? how was it?)
   * questions and follow-on interest

+** You can skip the `package.json` and `Verify that PR passes Travis CI` for this assignment only! **

 ### For this assignment

-Submit your modularized, tested greeting app:
+Submit your telephone server

-1. Greeting functionality and CLI functionality are cleanly separated.
-1. Greeting functionality is unit tested:
-    1. Forms correct greeting with supplied name
-    1. Has a default when no name is supplied
-1. Has one "reality check" integration test

-** You can skip the `package.json` and `Verify that PR passes Travis CI` for this assignment only! **